oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

-# Learn about the Observabiity module in OpenSearch
+# Learn about Security Analytics (SIEM) in OpenSearch

 ## Introduction

-In this lab, you will explore the Observability function in OpenSearch.
+In this lab, you will explore the SIEM functionality in OpenSearch.

 Estimated Time: 15 minutes